Incorporation of companies

 Experience

-We have more than 18 years’ experience establishing and successfully setting up more than 400 subsidiaries in a wide range of sectors in Spain, Mexico, Colombia, Peru, Brazil, Chile and Portugal.
-Therefore, we carry out our corporate consultancy services well aware of the stages, problems, needs and solutions a company faces or requires when internationalizing.
+We have more than 20 years of experience establishing and successfully constituting more than 400 subsidiaries in the most varied sectors in Spain, Mexico, Colombia, Ecuador, Peru, Brazil, Chile and Portugal.
+Therefore, we carry out our business consulting services knowing very well the stages, problems, needs and solutions that a company has when it internationalizes.

 Value

-We also provide an important “country factor” value, since we have offices and work teams in each country.
-Thus, we know each country’s particularities quite well.
+We also contribute an important "country factor" value, since we have offices and work teams in each country, so we are familiar with the particularities of each one.

 Importance

-We know the importance of clear and precise advice when facing new and unknown markets, and the necessity of an exhaustive follow-up on the incorporation process, step by step.
-It is essential to have a deep knowledge and support by local staff, with projects that will have different stages and durations according to the country, since each market has different peculiarities.
+We know the importance of clear and precise advice in new and unfamiliar markets, and the need for an exhaustive step-by-step follow-up of the incorporation.
+It is vital to have a deep knowledge and support of local staff, with projects that will have different stages and durations depending on the country, as each market has different peculiarities.

-The decision to start the incorporation of a subsidiary will depend on many factors.
-Obviously, the main one is the reality of a market opportunity and an attractive project, but there are some others that we would like to highlight and for which companies need tax legal advice in company incorporation to make the best decisions:
+Deciding to set up a subsidiary will depend on many factors.
+Obviously the main one is the reality of a market opportunity and an attractive project, but there are some others that we would like to highlight and for which companies need tax legal advice in company incorporation to make the best decisions:

-• Need to hire personnel in the country of destination: although this could be solved by using our personnel outsourcing service, so that the company has personnel hired on our payroll.
+• Need to hire personnel in the destination country, although this could be solved by using our personnel outsourcing service, so that the company has personnel hired on our payroll.

-• Requirement to be locally incorporated to develop the project (public bidding, local invoicing, etc.).
+• Requirement to be locally incorporated to develop the project (public tenders, local invoicing, etc.).

-• Importance of having local presence, to show proximity to the client.
+• Importance of having a local presence, showing proximity to the customer.

-• Impossibility of being competitive as compared to local companies, especially for tax reasons
+• Inability to be price competitive with local companies, especially for tax reasons.

-The provision of services in the country can be done through a subsidiary (incorporation of a new company with its own legal entity) or through a branch or representative office (permanent site without its own legal personality).
-The branch is, for all purposes, a foreign company.
-On the contrary, the subsidiary is a local trading company (Mexican, Colombian, Chilean, etc.), even if it has foreign capital.
+The provision of services in the country can be done through a subsidiary (incorporation of a new company with its own legal personality) or through a branch or representative office (Permanent Establishment without its own legal personality).
+The branch is for all purposes a foreign company.
+On the other hand, the subsidiary is a local corporation (Mexican, Colombian, Chilean, etc.), even if it has foreign capital.

-Even if the incorporation of companies has not been formalized, a Permanent Site exists when there are facilities or workplaces of any kind in the territory, on a continuous or habitual basis, in which the activity or part of it is carried out, or when acting through a proxy agent to contract in the name and on behalf of the taxpayer.
-You will be informed of this at UR Global’s corporate consultancy meeting.
+Even when the incorporation of companies is not formalized, a Permanent Establishment exists when there are facilities or workplaces of any kind in the territory, on a continuous or habitual basis, in which the activity or part of it is carried out, or when acting through a proxy agent to contract in the name and on behalf of the taxpayer.
+You will be informed of this in UR Global’s business consulting.

-The first limitation, and possibly the most important one, is that the Permanent Site, lacking its own legal personality, does not allow the separation of responsibilities between the site and its parent company, so that any commercial, tax or labor contingency will generate responsibilities for the head office.
+The first limitation, and possibly the most important one, is that the Permanent Establishment, lacking its own legal personality, does not allow the separation of responsibilities between the PE and its parent company, so that any commercial, tax or labor contingency will generate responsibilities for the head office.

-The second limitation, of a fiscal nature, responds to the fact that the taxation (for example, in Mexico) of the profits of the subsidiary or branch (30% corporate tax in Mexico) is higher than that which will be effective in Spain, so it is very convenient to use mechanisms to reduce the taxation at origin.
+The second limitation, of a fiscal nature, responds to the fact that the taxation (for example, in Mexico) of the subsidiary’s or branch’s profits (30%, corporate income tax in Mexico) is higher than that which will be borne in Spain, making it very convenient for the subsidiary or branch to be taxed in Spain use of mechanisms to reduce taxation at source.

-In this aspect, the taxable basis of the Permanent Site will always be higher than that of the branch, since the Permanent Site is taxed on the total income obtained, and payments to the head office for fees, commissions, technical assistance, transfer of assets, interest, return on equity capital, etc., are not deductible.
-In other words, the Permanent Site can only deduct the expenses effectively assigned to its activity.
+In this sense, the taxable base of the PE will always be greater than that of the subsidiary, since PEs are taxed on the total income obtained, and payments to the head office for royalties, commissions, technical assistance, transfer of assets, interest, return on equity capital, etc., are not deductible.
+In other words, the branches can only deduct the expenses effectively allocated to the activity of the branch.

-On the other hand, the branch can deduct the services received from the parent company, thus reducing its profit and thus its corporate income tax liability.
+On the other hand, the subsidiary can deduct the services received from the parent company, thereby reducing its profit and thus its corporate income tax liability.

 • Administrative management support services

-It should be analyzed on a case-by-case basis whether it is possible to use double taxation agreements between the Permanent Site and the parent company to enhance tax optimization strategies at the time of incorporation of companies.
+It should be analyzed on a case-by-case basis whether it is possible to use double taxation agreements between the PE and the parent company to enhance tax optimization strategies when incorporating companies.

-To the above, it should be added that Permanent Sites face limitations and additional problems when carrying out certain procedures with the Tax Authorities (obtaining the importers’ registry, opening bank accounts, etc.), due to the fact that they are non-resident entities.
+In addition to the above, PEs face additional limitations and problems when carrying out certain procedures with the tax authorities (obtaining an importers’ registry, opening bank accounts, etc.), due to the fact that they are non-resident entities.

-Finally, if one intends to operate with third countries, it should be kept in mind that (in general) the branch cannot benefit from the Double Taxation Agreements that the State where it resides has signed with those third countries.
+Finally, if you are going to operate with third countries, it is important to remember that (in general) the branch cannot benefit from the Double Taxation Agreements that the State where it resides has signed with those third countries.

-• Higher competitiveness in price, since the distributor’s margin makes the product more expensive.
+• To be more competitive in price, since the distributor’s margin makes the product more expensive.

-• Better control of customers and first-hand knowledge of the market.
+• To have control of customers and first-hand knowledge of the market.

-• Stronger financial position to make advance payments on behalf of the imported product and VAT, which sometimes is an impediment for distributors to sell more, since they may have financial limitations.
+• To have more financial muscle to advance the cost of the imported product and VAT, which is sometimes an impediment for the distributor to sell more, since it could be financially suffocated.

 You may also be interested in